uabrc/researcher_facing_readthedocs/source/resources/conda.rst

     :header-rows: 1
     :align: center

 If a necessary version is not required, choose the most recent version, ``Anaconda3/2020.11``.
+Alternatively, the necessary python version can specified when creating a virtual environment and will be downloaded and installed regardless of if it is currently installed on the cluster.

 Libraries and Virtual Environments
 ----------------------------------